cyberc00z/rd8/content/blog/new-beginnings/update2.md

 If i did something like online dairy then have i need to change this website design or something.
 I don't think so.
  I'll try to do it again.
- I have done some sort of Journaling last year for 2-3 months.
+ I have tried some sort of journaling last year for 2-3 months.
  Ok.
  Here we go...